 - Education & Program

-In their relevant area of expertise, the committees serve as:
+In their relevant area of expertise, committees serve as:

-- CFLA’s radar – being proactive – bringing forward intelligence, issues, challenges and opportunities affecting the industry;
+- CFLA’s radar.
+Proactively bringing forward intelligence, issues, challenges and opportunities affecting the industry

-- CFLA’s sounding board – to react to issues and advise on policy options;
+- CFLA’s sounding board.
+To react to issue and advise on policy options

-- a channel to disseminate information relevant to the industry.
+- A channel to circulate information relevant the industry

-A full-time professional staff of four people manages the Association:
+A full-time professional staff at the Toronto office manages the Association.